catherinepope/papermod/content/workshops/resources/writing-a-narrative-cv-leiden.md

 By the end of the session, you'll have:

-- Drafted at least one complete module section using the OCAR structure.
+- Identified your strongest examples for inclusion in your CV.
-- Identified your strongest examples across all four modules.
+- Drafted some components using the OCAR structure.
-- Understood how to create an overarching narrative for your CV.
+- Understood how to create an overarching research narrative.

 ### What you'll need 👜